jiffle/todo-backend-axon3-springboot/README.md

 Things still To Do (ironically!):

-* Refactor controller code into a Façade Service
-* Replace CompletableFuture with either a simpler semaphore approach, or an event dispatched back to the controller/façade
 * Integrate with Axon Test Framework, as the repository implementation is incompatible with the default Axon fixtures
 * Retrofit unit tests